Astronomy Group Facilities

 Ground-Based Observatories

 Stony Brook astronomers make regular use of the wide array of instrumentation available to contemporary astronomy.
-Stony Brook faculty and graduate students are frequent users of the facilities of the National Optical Astronomy Observatories such as the Cerro Tololo Interamerican Observatory, the National Radio Astronomy Observatories, the NASA Infrared Telescope Facility (IRTF) on Mauna Kea, the Naval Prototype Optical Interferometer (NPOI), the Gemini, Keck, and IRAM observatories, and radio and millimeter wave observatories world-wide.
+Stony Brook faculty and graduate students are frequent users of the facilities of the National Optical Astronomy Observatories such as the Cerro Tololo Interamerican Observatory, the National Radio Astronomy Observatories, the NASA Infrared Telescope Facility (IRTF) on Mauna Kea, the Naval Prototype Optical Interferometer (NPOI), the Gemini, Keck, the CHARA Array, IRAM observatories, the Combined Array for Research in Millimeter Astronomy (CARMA), the Nobeyama 45m telescope, and the Subaru telescope.

 Space Missions

-Stony Brook faculty have been principal investigators on programs using the Hubble Space Telescope (HST), the Chandra X-ray Observatory, XMM-Newton X-ray Observatory, and the Spitzer Space Telescope and are heavily involved in defining the next generation space missions, such as SIM.
+Stony Brook faculty have been principal investigators on programs using the Hubble Space Telescope (HST), the Chandra X-ray Observatory, XMM-Newton X-ray Observatory, Herschel telescope and the Spitzer Space Telescope.
 Faculty and students routinely use archival data from these and other NASA missions in the course of their research.
 Graduate students routinely participate in analysis of data obtained from these and other missions, and use these data in the PhD theses.

-Stony Brook researchers have large allocations of supercomputer time (several million hours per year) at the National Energy Research Scientific Computing Center, the National Center for Computational Sciences, Livermore Computing, and the NASA Advanced Supercomputing Division.
-These computers are used mainly for simulations of supernovae (Type Ia and II), gamma-ray bursts, and other stellar explosions.
+Stony Brook researchers have large allocations of supercomputer time (10s of million of CPU-hours per year) at the National Energy Research Scientific Computing Center, the Oak Ridge Leadership Computing Facility (through the INCITE program), and the NCSA Blue Waters machine through NSF.
+These computers are used mainly for simulations of supernovae (Type Ia and II), X-ray bursts, and other stellar explosions.